Check if you need a WWVP registration

 To check the progress of your application, you can either:

-How long it takes to get a WWVP card
+How long it takes to get a WWVP registration

 How long it takes depends on: